National Professional Qualification for Leading Teaching

 Who is it for?

-For teachers who have, or are aspiring to have, responsibilities for leading teaching in a subject, year group, key stage or phase.
+This course is designed for teachers who have, or are aspiring to have, responsibilities for leading teaching in a subject, year group, key stage or phase.

 - Effective teaching